Return to Work

 (4) The commission may determine the following matters on its own initiative or shall determine them if a worker and an employer disagree about the fitness of the worker to return to work:

-(a) where the worker has not returned to work with the employer, whether the worker is medically able to perform the essential duties of his or her pre-injury employment or to perform suitable work; and
+(a) where the worker has not returned to work with the employer, whether the worker is medically able to perform the essential duties of the worker's pre-injury employment or to perform suitable work; and

 (b) where the commission has previously determined that the worker is medically able to perform suitable work, whether the worker is medically able to perform the essential duties of the worker's pre-injury employment.

-(5) When a worker is medically able to perform the essential duties of his or her pre-injury employment, an employer to whom this section applies shall,
+(5) When a worker is medically able to perform the essential duties of the worker's pre-injury employment, an employer to whom this section applies shall offer to

-(a) offer to re-employ the worker in the position that the worker held on the date of injury; or
+(a) re-employ the worker in the position that the worker held on the date of injury; or

-(b) offer to provide the worker with alternative employment of a nature and at earnings comparable to the worker's employment on the date of injury.
+(b) provide the worker with alternative employment of a nature and at earnings comparable to the worker's employment on the date of injury.

-(6) When a worker is medically able to perform suitable work but is unable to perform the essential duties of his or her pre-injury employment, an employer to whom this section applies shall offer the worker the first opportunity to accept suitable employment that may become available with the employer.
+(6) When a worker is medically able to perform suitable work but is unable to perform the essential duties of the worker's pre-injury employment, an employer to whom this section applies shall offer the worker the first opportunity to accept suitable employment that may become available with the employer.

-(7) An employer to whom this section applies shall accommodate the work or the workplace for the worker to the extent that the accommodation does not cause the employer undue hardship.
+(7) An employer to whom this section applies shall modify the workplace and the work to accommodate the worker to the extent that the accommodation does not cause the employer undue hardship.

 (8) An employer is obligated under this section until the earliest of,